-The Credit Union applied, for the first time, certain standards and amendments which are effective for annual periods beginning on or after 1 July 2014.
-The nature and the impact of each new standard and/or amendment are described below:
+The Credit Union applied, for the first time, certain standards and amendments which are effective for annual periods beginning on or after 1 July 2015.
+The nature and the impact of each new standard and/or amendment are not expected to be significant.